 High blood pressure, or hypertension, is one of the most important drivers of these diseases.

-In one study, aged garlic extract at doses of 600-1,500 mg was just as effective as the drug Atenolol at reducing blood pressure over a 24 week period (9).
+In one study, 600–1,500 mg of aged garlic extract was just as effective as the drug Atenolol at reducing blood pressure over a 24-week period (12).

-Supplement doses must be fairly high to have these desired effects.
-The amount of allicin needed is equivalent to about four cloves of garlic per day.
+Supplement doses must be fairly high to have the desired effects.
+The amount needed is equivalent to about four cloves of garlic per day.

-Bottom Line: High doses of garlic appear to improve blood pressure of those with known high blood pressure (hypertension).
-In some instances, supplementation can be as effective as regular medications.
+Summary High doses of garlic appear to improve blood pressure for those with known high blood pressure (hypertension).
+In some instances, supplements may be as effective as regular medications.

 Garlic can lower total and LDL cholesterol.

-Bottom Line: Garlic supplementation seems to reduce total and LDL cholesterol, particularly in those who have high cholesterol.
+Summary Garlic supplements seem to reduce total and LDL cholesterol, particularly in those who have high cholesterol.
 HDL cholesterol and triglycerides do not seem to be affected.

 Oxidative damage from free radicals contributes to the aging process.

-Bottom Line: Garlic contains antioxidants that protect against cell damage and ageing.
+Summary Garlic contains antioxidants that protect against cell damage and aging.
 It may reduce the risk of Alzheimer's disease and dementia.